TOKYO ELECTRON LIMITED

 Improvement of customer productivity/yield

-• Identify root causes of market failures and promote and strengthen Shift Left (front-loading) initiatives by thoroughly implementing countermeasure activities
+• Identify root causes of market failures and promote and strengthen Shift Left initiatives by thoroughly implementing countermeasure activities

 Management Foundation